 What are the symptoms of Dual Diagnosis?

-Mental health and substance abuse disorder occur simultaneously.
+Mental health and substance abuse disorders occur simultaneously.
 Because there are many combinations of disorders that can occur, the symptoms of dual diagnosis vary widely.
 The symptoms of substance abuse may include:

 Withdrawal from friends and family.